Subhrojoti/Entertainment-App/README.md

-# I just created the project using react vite
+# I just created the project using react